 What was The New York Hilton at Rockefeller Center, to use its given name, like in its earliest days, when rooms cost between $12 and $24?
-We talked with hotel historian Mark E. Young, director of the Hotel Industry Archives at the University of Houston, home to Conrad N. Hilton College of Hotel and Restaurant Management.
-And yes, having a television and radio in every room was notable in 1963.
+I talked with hotel historian Mark E. Young, director of the Hotel Industry Archives at the University of Houston, home to Conrad N. Hilton College of Hotel and Restaurant Management.
+And yes, having a television and radio in every room was a big deal in 1963.

 Conrad Hilton operated a fleet of hotels by the time the New York Hilton opened.
 Why was this hotel so important to him?

 He owned several hotels in New York, including the Waldorf, which was grand and glorious.
 But he wanted something modern and up-to-date with all the bells and whistles of the technology of the time.
 Another thing that’s often overlooked was the symbolic meaning of this hotel being part of Rockefeller Center.
 When you think of someone like Conrad Hilton, born and raised in territorial New Mexico in very humble beginnings, owning and operating a hotel with the Rockefeller Brothers had a lot of symbolism.

 It was New York City’s biggest hotel with 2,165 rooms and a $75 million price tag ($570 million today), but what else what made the opening of the New York Hilton newsworthy?